 We’ll admit, the lines can be a bit blurred.
 But to put it simply, it’s best to consider fine art photography as any other art form.
 We’ll use a painting as an example.

 When you look at a painting, certain creative techniques - such as long brushstrokes - can be used as ways to communicate an intended message.
 Stieglitz, as a pioneer of fine art photography, is known for experimenting with a more ‘painterly’ approach to capturing images.
-An example of this is wonderfully depicted in his photograph, ‘The Terminal’, where he used elements such as rain and steam to unify the image.
+An example of this is wonderfully depicted in his photograph, The Terminal, where he used elements such as rain and steam to unify the image.

 Another way to consider photographs as artworks is to look at the way they are categorised.
 Paintings are sorted into art movements depending on the time period they were created, the interests of the artists or the style of the piece.
-And the same can be said for photography.
+And the same can be said for fine art photography.
 For example, Inna Mosina is Surrealistic in style, which was originally popularised by painters.
 Therefore, photography can be considered another medium artists can use to explore ideas and movements like Surrealism.

 To appreciate a painting, you must also consider what’s beyond what you immediately see.
 Commercial photographers and photojournalists photograph the obvious.
 On the other hand, fine art photographers approach their craft following much research and thought, and try to capture the social or political issues behind the subject of the image.
-What’s most important, is to record their vision of the subject in the way that they see it.
+What’s most important is to record their vision of the subject in the way that they see it.
 Therefore, in fine art photography, there is a sense that the image is being captured by an artist, not just by the camera.

 How are fine art photographs developed?

 In the era of Photo-Secession, a key factor in what distinguished fine art photography from the masses was the extensive care taken to develop them.
 Today, photographs are developed in one of two ways: non-digital or digital.

 Non-digital photography, (the less trendy cousin of the Polaroid), is developed using light-sensitive film to create a ‘negative’ image from which the ‘positive’ image can be transferred onto photo paper.
-On the other hand, digital prints are more commonly used today, as they are stored as JPEG, TIFF and RAW files which allow them to be printed onto photo paper much easier.
+On the other hand, digital photography is more commonly used today, as they are stored as JPEG, TIFF and RAW files which allow them to be printed onto photo paper much easier.
 The photos can then be printed using inkjet printers (commonly referred to as giclee), or using the c-type process, which prints digitally but uses LED lights instead of ink.

-Just like screenprinting, it’s not your average click and print experience.
+Just like screenprinting, it’s not your average click-and-print experience.

 At first glance, photographs may seem to be a snapshot of reality, but when it comes to fine art photographs, there is more than what meets the eye.
 Like a painting, photographs can be dissected and analysed.
 Much more than just a photograph now isn’t it?
 Take a look at fine art photographs taken by Artfinder artists and see what you can discover for yourself.

-*Cover image via Filippo Minelli
+*Cover image via Nata Cheba